Product Management Process Introduction

-Trying to wrap your head around product management?
+Trying to wrap your head around the product management process?
 You’re not alone.

 Product management is becoming an increasingly popular role across both startups and enterprise companies, but it’s still difficult to define.
 That’s because it doesn’t fit any of the traditional roles you may already be familiar with: engineering, business strategy, design, or marketing.

 Instead, product management draws on all these fields, forming a critical new discipline that has become increasingly important among startups and enterprise companies alike.